List of One Tree Hill characters: Karen Roe

-Played by Moira Kelly as a series regular from seasons one till four and as a special guest star in seasons five and six, Karen Roe is the single mother to Lucas Scott.
-She has a very fraught relationship with Lucas' father, Dan Scott because Dan had left her and Lucas to attend college.
+Played by Moira Kelly as a series regular from Seasons 1 through 4 and as a special guest star in Seasons 5 and 6, Karen Roe is the single mother of Lucas Scott.
+She has a very fraught relationship with Lucas's father, Dan Scott, because Dan had left her and Lucas to attend college.
 Lucas finds out that Karen lied to him when Dan tells him that he wanted joint custody of him and Karen refused.
 She is a businesswoman and owned Karen's Cafe and TRIC nightclub, the venue where both Lucas and Nathan had their wedding receptions.
 She is seen as a mother figure to Haley, often offering her support and advice.
 After the breakup of Dan and Deb's marriage, Karen and Deb become good friends and end up going into business together.
-But later their partnership ends due to Deb's drug addiction and when she accidentally shoots a gun off in the customer filled cafe.
-When Brooke moves in with her and Lucas she also becomes a mother figure for her and somebody Brooke looks up to.
-After years she admitted her feelings for Keith and decided to marry him, however Keith is murdered by Dan before they can marry.
-It was later revealed she was pregnant with Keith's child and had a daughter Lily Roe Scott.
-She later sells the Cafe and goes traveling the world with her boyfriend and later husband, Andy.
-Eventually, she is also joined by Lucas, Peyton and their daughter Sawyer and they travel with them.
+However, their partnership later ends due to Deb's drug addiction and when she accidentally shoots a gun off in the customer-filled cafe.
+When Brooke moves in with her and Lucas, she also becomes a mother figure for her and somebody Brooke looks up to.
+After years, she admits her feelings for Keith and decides to marry him, but he is murdered by Dan before the ceremony.
+It is later revealed that she is pregnant with Keith's child and has a daughter, Lily Roe Scott.
+She later sells the cafe and goes traveling the world with her boyfriend and later husband, Andy.
+Eventually, she is also joined by Lucas, Peyton, and their daughter Sawyer, and they travel with them.
 In the final episode, Haley convinces Karen to sell TRIC to Chase.